hugeplease66-debug/maew-sovereign-metrics/README.md

 It is not presented as:

-- third-party certification
+- Third-party certification
-- legal attestation
+- Legal certification
-- independent server-side notarization
+- Independent third-party attestation
-- blockchain notarization
+- Blockchain notarization
-- production security certification
+- Production security certification

 The distinction is intentional.